eflautt/ga-data-science/lessons/lesson-6/readme.md

 array([ 0.08591731])
 ```

-What would we expect an animal's brainwt to be if their bodywt is 0?
+**Check:** What would we expect an animal's brainwt to be if their bodywt is 0?

 With linear modeling we call this part of the __linear assumption__.
 Consider it a test to the model.
 If an animal's body weights nothing, we expect their brain to be nonexistent.
 That given, we can improve the model by telling sklearn's LinearRegression object we do not want to fit a y intercept.